Vitek-Lab/MSstatsShiny/README.md

 The annotation file defines the experimental design, notably which BioReplicate and Condition are associated with a particular MS run.
 You can see `annotation.csv` from this [link](https://github.com/Vitek-Lab/MSstatsShiny/tree/devel/inst/extdata/tutorial) as an example of an annotation file.

-Keep in mind that we must indicate that this is a paired design to MSstats.
-To do this, each pair of runs that corresponds to the same bioreplicate should be assigned the same ID in the BioReplicate column.
-In a standard group comparison design, each bioreplicate will have a unique ID.
+Because the experiment is paired, assign the same BioReplicate ID to the tumour and NAT runs originating from the same patient.
+This signals the paired design to MSstats.
 The image below illustrates how the annotation file is set up for paired designs.

 ![Step2D](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step2D.png)